The best managers encourage their team to tell the truth by recognizing the employees who voice it.

-Prior to the meeting, she reflects on the feedback she’s gotten (through Know Your Company, no less — she’s a happy customer 😊).
+Prior to the meeting, she reflects on the feedback she’s gotten (through Know Your Team, no less — she’s a happy customer 😊).
 Then, at every all-hands meeting, she will publicly thank a specific person who offered a critical opinion, or asked a tough question, or brought up a new idea.
 She’ll recognize that one person by name, and with genuine sincerity.
 She’ll thank them for speaking up and being honest… even if she doesn’t necessarily agree with his or her viewpoint.

 This CEO immediately noticed the difference her actions made after the first time she did this.
 At the next all-hands meeting, there were more hands raised, more questions asked, more ideas offered.